InsaLili/insalili.github.io/pages/hobby.md

 ---
 <div class="home row">
 	<p>I have a wide range but not proficient interests.
 I like swimming, I go to swimming pool every week.
 I like music and have experience playing with instruments, including keyboard, bamboo flute and harmonica.
-After I started pursuing my Ph.D in France, I gain two more interests, cooking and travelling, as they are two easiest ways to cheer me up after a tough research day or period.</p>
+After I started pursuing my Ph.D in France, I gained two more interests, cooking and travelling, as they are two easiest ways to cheer me up after a tough research day or period.</p>
 	<div>
 		<hr class="styled-hr" style="width:100%;">
 	</div>